 Here's the straight answer: for the average pet in the average year, you'll likely pay more in premiums than you get back.
 That isn't a scam — it's how catastrophe insurance works.
 You're not buying a rebate; you're buying protection against the surgery you can't predict and can't easily absorb.

 Run the math both ways.
 An accident-and-illness policy for a dog averages about $62 a month — roughly $745 a year.
-Pay that for three years and a single $4,500 knee repair, reimbursed at 80–90% after your deductible, more than covers every premium you've paid.
+Pay that for three years and a single $4,500 knee repair, with 80–90% selected reimbursement after the policy applies its deductible and other terms, can exceed every premium you've paid.
 Go those same three years with only routine care, and you're out of pocket ahead.
 In a Consumer Reports member survey, only about a third said they'd come out ahead — the honest base rate for a product you hope never to use.

 And the premium isn't fixed.
-It climbs as your pet ages, and entire books get re-rated: California regulators approved an average 33% Trupanion increase in 2025, and thousands of Florida owners saw double-digit hikes.
+Most carriers use attained-age pricing, so age contributes to renewal increases.
+Trupanion instead uses age at enrollment plus cohort, territory, and veterinary-cost factors; a birthday is not the direct trigger, but cohort rates can still rise sharply.
+California regulators approved an average 33% Trupanion increase in 2025, and thousands of Florida owners saw double-digit hikes.
 Budget for a cost that grows.

 So it comes down to your situation.
 Insuring a young, healthy pet before any signs appear is where coverage works best — premiums are lowest and nothing's excluded yet.
 If you're disciplined enough to bank $60–$100 a month untouched and could write a five-figure check tomorrow, self-insuring can win.
 But for most owners who couldn't absorb a $6,000 bill on short notice, coverage — or at least a financing backstop — is the safer bet.
 The worst place to be is both uninsured and unfunded.